 Its true power lies in freeing up your experts to do what they do best: solve complex problems.
 AI can suggest solutions from your knowledge base and flag tickets that need urgent attention, bringing incredible speed and accuracy to your process.
 This isn’t about replacing people; it’s about giving them superpowers.

-With monday Service, the AI gets smarter over time by learning your team’s patterns, so its recommendations are always improving.
+With platforms like monday service, the AI gets smarter over time by learning your team’s patterns, so its recommendations are always improving.
 Your team spends less time on admin work and more time delivering the expert solutions that make a real difference.

 Omnichannel support across every touchpoint